wmakeev/moysklad-webhook-flatten-stack/README.md

 aws configure get region --profile prod
 ```

+### Configure EventBridge bus

+Ensure `webhook` EventBridge bus is exist or create it.

+To recieve webhooks, [webhook-to-eventbridge](https://github.com/wmakeev/webhook-to-eventbridge) stack can be used.

 ### Deploy CDK stack

 > TODO Local repository should pushed to current AWS profile CodeCommit